LaviLiu/fruit-classification/README.md

 # Dataset
 There are totally have 26 classes.
 Every class have 81 to 148 samples.
 The resolution is 720 * 1280.
 # Main ideal
 1.Segment foreground from the image.
-We will use Matlab complete this task.
+We will use Matlab complete this task.<br>
 2.Extract features from segmented iamges.
 The color features are more important.
-We will use python complete this task.
+We will use python complete this task.<br>
 3.Classification.
-We will use python complete this task.
+We will use python complete this task.<br>
 # The Result
 The accuracy of SVM:
 0.744196256117